 Early in my career, I was given a handwritten letter by a little girl whom I had taught to write.
-I was a Prep teacher, and at the beginning of the year she had no letter recognition or phonemic awareness (which is totally normal for students starting school).
+I was a Kindergarten teacher, and at the beginning of the year she had no letter recognition or phonemic awareness (which is totally normal for students starting school).
 To receive her letter filled with perfectly legible, phonetically-spelled writing in structured sentences brought me so much joy.

 Another memorable, hand-made gift, was from a special student who made me a little painted wooden book, with photographs of herself.
 On the final page was a picture of us both together.

-Teachers are renowned hoarders and I’m no exception to that generalisation.
+Teachers are renowned hoarders and I’m no exception to that generalization.
 I have a garage overflowing with boxes of teaching resources accumulated over the past decade.
 Tucked safely at the back is a copier paper box choc-full of gifts I’ve been given – I’ve never thrown one away.

 3. We Love Practical Gifts for Teachers

 We hope this article on gifts for teachers has been helpful to you!
-In the end, whether or not you decide to bestow a special gift on your child’s teacher, on thing teachers really want you to know is this:
+In the end, whether or not you decide to bestow a special gift on your child’s teacher, one thing teachers really want you to know is this: